 We don’t know exactly what causes most pituitary tumors.
 But in recent years, researchers have made great progress in understanding how certain changes in the DNA in pituitary cells can lead to them forming a tumor.

-DNA in our cells makes up our genes – the instructions for how our cells function.
+DNA in our cells makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
-But DNA affects more than how we look.
+But our genes affect more than how we look.

 Because there are no known lifestyle-related or environmental causes of pituitary tumors, it’s important to remember that there is nothing people with these tumors could have done to prevent them.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.